 The local Chief Actuary has to ensure the appropriateness of the Divisional Actuarial Function Guidelines and the alignment with all local specific legal and regulatory requirements.
-As an Actuarial Function, the local Chief Actuary is responsible for assessment of the technical provisions according to Solvency II principles, the assessment of reinsurance and underwriting policy regarding their appropriateness.
-An adequate segregation of responsibilities established within the organizational structure ensures that the person performing actuarial tasks are not simultaneously responsible for the execution and for the providing an option on the adequacy of the execute item.
+As representing the Actuarial Function, the local Chief Actuary is responsible for the assessment of the technical provisions according to Solvency II principles, the assessment of reinsurance and underwriting policy regarding their appropriateness.
+An adequate segregation of responsibilities established within the organizational structure ensures that the person performing actuarial tasks is not simultaneously responsible for the execution and for the providing an opinion on the adequacy of the executed item.